MikeBishop/http-misc-extensions/draft-bishop-httpbis-priority-placeholder.md

 document are to be interpreted as described in BCP 14 {{!RFC2119}} {{!RFC8174}}
 when, and only when, they appear in all capitals, as shown here.

-# The Priority Placeholder Extension
+# The Priority Placeholder Extension to HTTP/2

 This extension consists of an additional setting {{setting}}, changes to the set of HTTP/2 frames {{frames}}, and modified state management logic on the server